 I’m not going to lie, Aloha was actually a box office bomb, and I personally can’t say I enjoyed it that much either.
 So, you may be wondering, “Why the heck are you recommending it?”

 Well, it’s directed by Cameron Crowe (who I admire) and it has a star-studded cast including Bradley Cooper, Bill Murray, Emma Stone, Rachel McAdams, and John Krasinski.

 On top of that, it actually does a pretty good job of representing Hawaiian life and the film has beautiful Hawaiian scenery.
 So, go ahead and check it out, lemme know if you like it!
 I actually should give it a second chance myself.

 Who doesn’t love You, Me, and Dupree, staring the love-able Owen Wilson?
 This film is about newlyweds Carl and Molly who take in their jobless buddy, Randy (Owen Wilson), until he can get back up on his feet.
 At first it is nice having him around, but soon Randy threatens to become a permanent member of the home.

 PS: Only the beginning of You, Me and Dupree is filmed in Hawaii, however those Hawaiian scenes are gorgeous!

 No Hawaiian movie night is complete without some popcorn and candy, am I right?
 Click here or the image below to check out the Ultimate Movie Night Gift Bundle!

 Forgetting Sarah Marshall is a laugh out loud comedy starring Jason Segel, Kristen Bell, Russell Brand, and Mila Kunis.

-After struggling musician Peter (Jason Segel) gets dumped by his TV star girlfriend Sarah (Kristen Bell) he tries to get over it by going to Hawaii, only to find Sarah and her new boyfriend are in the same hotel.
-Awkward.
+After struggling musician, Peter (Jason Segel), gets dumped by his TV star girlfriend, Sarah (Kristen Bell), he tries to get over her by going to Hawaii, only to find Sarah and her new boyfriend are in the same hotel.

 9. Raiders of the Lost Ark